ssimplexity/CS492_spring2024/README.md

 - Grading:
   - Homeworks, Participation, Quiz 20%, Project 10%, Midterm exam 35%, Final exam 35%.
   - Project: Students choose a subject related with the course (e.g. a section from the textbooks used in the class, classic or recent papers), and produce a short video explaining the material.
 You can form a team consisting of up to three members.
   - Participants of the [PACE Challenge 2024](https://pacechallenge.org/2024/) with qualified solutions will get 10% bonus credits on top of their final credits.
+(Valid: Exact Track and Parameter Tracks)

 - Others: